MrQR-me/docs/registration.md

 [Back to Top](https://docs.mrqr.me/registration/)
 {: .text-right }

-Your Pro Plan Account will give you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access and complete all the **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } Platform.
+Your Pro User Account plan will give you access to the **MrQR**{: .text-purple-000 } platform and enable you to request access and complete all the **MrQR**{: .text-purple-000 } Site Forms used on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
 You will have access to a fully functional Personal Site.

-Your [Profile](https://docs.mrqr.me/profile/) Page allows you to store and share:
+Your [profile](https://docs.mrqr.me/profile/) page allows you to store and share:
-* Profile Image
+* Profile image
 * Name
-* Contact Number
+* Contact number
 * National Insurance Number
-* Date of Birth
+* Date of birth
 * Occupation
 * Employer
-* Employment Status
+* Employment status
-* Any basic Medical Information you wish to share
+* Any basic medical information you wish to share
-* Contact Details of a person you wish to be contacted in the event of an incident
+* Contact details of a person you wish to be contacted in the event of an incident
-* Multiple Addresses
+* Multiple addresses
-* Multiple Training Records (including Descriptions, Key Dates & Images)
+* Multiple training records (including descriptions, key dates, and images)
-* Multiple Equipment Records (including Descriptions & images)
+* Multiple equipment records (including descriptions and images)

-You can share your profile page including your Profile Image, Employer, Occupation, Contact Number, and Training Records via email or your Unique **MrQR**{: .text-purple-000 } Code.
+You can share your profile page including your profile image, employer, occupation, contact number, and training records via email or your unique **MrQR**{: .text-purple-000 } Code.

 [Back to Top](https://docs.mrqr.me/registration/)
 {: .text-right }